mmcasetti/mphil-thesis/current/thesis-outline.md

 * thm Gale (true for d even and odd!)
 * graphics to go w/ thm
 * prop even d (use modulo, then find a nice notation & drop it)
 * assume that from now on d even (unless o/w spec - if parity thm for odd d too)

-Special case: cyclic polytopes.

-Cyclic polytopes can be represented w/ a combinatorial structure - Gale strings.

 ### Labeling and ANOTHER GALE

-Labeling, which gives the reason for studying ANOTHER GALE
+[labeling in GS and on CP; the problem ANOTHER GALE]

 ## Algorithms and Complexity Results
-[main results: thms]

 ### Pivoting

-Path on Gale Strings // Cyclic polytopes - without labels
+[Path on Gale Strings // Cyclic polytopes - without labels]

 ### The Lemke-Howson Algorithm and Parity
-new outline:

 * almost completely labeled GS
 * LH for Gale
 * even no of CLGS